avadesh02/Sanskrit-letter-dataset/README.md

 ![alt text](https://github.com/avadesh02/Sanskrit-letter-dataset/blob/master/Images/10.png)

-##Please run dbreader.py to read and understand the structure of the dataset.
+## Please run dbreader.py to read and understand the structure of the dataset.
+The dataset file is dev_letter_D.p.

 ```
 print('reading...')